tholden/dynareOBC/README.md

          This will severely compromise accuracy.

  * **For controlling cubature**
+    * PeriodsOfUncertainty=INTEGER (default: 32)
+	     Controls the number of periods of uncertainty over which we integrate.
+Since a cosine windowing function is used, the effective number of periods of uncertainty is roughly half this number.
     * FastCubature
          Causes DynareOBC to ignore the value specified in MaxCubatureDegree and QuasiMonteCarlo, and to instead use a degree 3 monomial cubature rule without negative weights, but involving evaluations further from the origin.